-Figure 2 illustrates the behavior decomposition in our model into: 1) macro-coordination, 2) micro-coordination, and 3) atomic action units.
-Macro-coordination relates to the overall high-level activity determining the spatial movements of group members over time to accomplish a navigation goal and sub-goals of a group.
-The plan of divide and wait in the airport scenario in Section 2.2 is an example of a macro-coordination behavior.
-The microcoordination plan simulates the negotiation of CG among group members to decide on a macro-coordination plan given a new sub-goal.
-A micro-coordination plan may be further decomposed into a set of 'purposive' action blocks of reciprocal actions among the groups (hence Reciprocating Action Block, or RAB).
+Figure 2 illustrates the behavior decomposition in our model into the following: (i) macro-coordination; (ii) micro-coordination; and (iii) atomic action units.
+Macrocoordination relates to the overall high-level activity determining the spatial movements of group members over time to accomplish a navigation goal and sub-goals of a group.
+The plan of divide-and-wait in the airport scenario in Section 2.2 is an example of a macro-coordination behavior.
+The micro-coordination plan simulates the negotiation of CG among group members to decide on a macro-coordination plan given a new sub-goal.
+A microcoordination plan may be further decomposed into a set of 'purposive' action blocks of reciprocal actions among the groups (hence reciprocating action block, or RAB).
 RAB may specify that an agent needs to gain the attention of its group members, indicate the location of a sub-goal, or specify a meeting point for the group after the sub-goal is completed.
-Atomic actions are behavior pieces that may be animated, and can be used to build the RAB or the actions needed to accomplish a macrocoordination plan.
+Atomic actions are behavior pieces that may be animated and can be used to build the RAB or the actions needed to accomplish a macro-coordination plan.